solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 RewardsState is the current delegation preference of the **staker**.
 RewardsState contains the following state information:

-* lamports - The staked lamports.
+* Account::lamports - The staked lamports.

-* `delegate` - The pubkey of the VoteState instance the lamports are delegated to.
+* `voter_id` - The pubkey of the VoteState instance the lamports are delegated to.

 * `claimed_credits` - The total credits claimed over the lifetime of the